On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: Introduction

-$\bullet$ For $p>3$, the simple vectorial Lie algebras for the shearing vector $\un\neq\One $, and the deforms (results of deformations) thereof (for their classification and description, see \cite{S, Kos,SkH});

-$\bullet$ For $p=3$, the simple vectorial Lie algebras; in particular, exceptional ones, mainly discovered by Skryabin and lucidly described in \cite{GL}, and their deforms to be described (for a review, see \cite{BGL1}); the deforms of $\fo(5)$ and Brown algebras described in \cite{BLW};
+The list of simple Lie algebras for which Problem~\ref{Prob} is open: \begin{itemize}\itemsep=0pt \item For $p>3$, the simple vectorial Lie algebras for the shearing vector $\un\neq\One $, and the deforms (results of deformations) thereof (for their classification and description, see \cite{Kos,SkH, S}). \item For $p=3$, the simple vectorial Lie algebras; in particular, exceptional ones, mainly discovered by Skryabin and lucidly described in~\cite{GL}, and their deforms to be described (for a review, see~\cite{BGL1}); the deforms of ${\mathfrak{o}}(5)$ and Brown algebras described in~\cite{BLW}. \item For $p=2$, there are many examples of simple Lie algebras of types not existing for $p\neq 2$, see~\cite{BGLL2,BGLLS2, BGLLS1,BLLS,Ei,GZ, SkT1}, and \cite{BGL1, BGL}. \item We also have to consider the simple relative of ${\mathfrak{o}}_\Pi(8)$. \end{itemize}